Prescription and over-the-counter medication for pink eye

 Antibiotic eye drops are the main treatment for bacterial conjunctivitis, but they aren’t always necessary.
 Most cases of bacterial pink eye are mild and heal on their own within one to two weeks without any treatment, according to the American Academy of Ophthalmology.

+A true bacterial infection, however, typically does not self resolve and will require antibiotics.
 In addition to others, your eye doctor may prescribe eye drops containing one of the following antibiotics:

 Some types of bacterial pink eye may also require oral antibiotics, but this is less common.